Bump stock: Takings Clause lawsuits

+Maryland Shall Issue (Fourth Circuit)

 In June 2018, the group Maryland Shall Issue filed a putative class action lawsuit in the federal district court in Maryland, challenged 2018 Maryland Senate Bill 707 which banned "rapid-fire trigger activators"; the plaintiffs alleged that the ban was an unconstitutional taking requiring just compensation, among other challenges.
 In November 2018, the district court dismissed the case.
 In June 2020, the U.S. Court of Appeals for the Fourth Circuit affirmed the dismissal of the suit in a 2–1 vote.
 In May 2021, the Supreme Court declined to hear the case.

+Federal claims lawsuits (C.F.C.)

 Two similar lawsuits were filed in the United States Court of Federal Claims challenging the federal bump-stock ban—one filed by bump stock owners (McCutchen), the other by bump-stock suppliers (Modern Sportsman and RW Arms).
 Both were dismissed.
 In the latter case, the court held that the ATF Final Rule banning bump stocks "was promulgated pursuant to the police power to protect public safety and therefore not a compensable taking under the Fifth Amendment."
 Both cases were unsuccessfully appealed to the Court of Appeals for the Federal Circuit.
 En banc petitions were denied and the Supreme Court denied review.

+Lane (N.D. of Texas)

 In another case, filed in the District Court for the Northern District of Texas, the government failed to have the case dismissed, but was given another opportunity to argue so.
 However, the case is now stayed pending the outcome of McCutchen and Modern Sportsman.

+Miscellaneous lawsuits

+Hardin (Sixth Circuit)

 Another challenge, filed in the District Court for the Western District of Kentucky, was unsuccessful.
-The Sixth Circuit Court of Appeals will hear the case on January 19, 2023.
+The Sixth Circuit Court of Appeals heard the case on 19 January 2023, and ruled on 25 April 2023, that bump stocks are not machineguns.

-John Doe
+Doe (Federal Circuit)

 A class action lawsuit filed in the U.S. District Court for the Southern District of Illinois seeking immunity for legal purchasers of bump stocks prior to the ATF rule change was denied by the court in June 2020.
-On October 31, 2022, the United States Court of Appeals for the Federal Circuit upheld the ban.
+On 31 October 2022, the United States Court of Appeals for the Federal Circuit upheld the ban.

-U.S. v.
-Alkazahg
+Kalzahg (N.M.C.C.A.)

-The Navy-Marine Corps Court of Criminal Appeals ruled on September 7, 2021, that a bump stock does not fall under the definition of a machinegun.
+The Navy-Marine Corps Court of Criminal Appeals ruled on 7 September 2021, that a bump stock does not fall under the definition of a machinegun.
 The ruling was not appealed by the government.